Frequently Asked Questions

 Yes, the CILogon Service supports the use of OpenID in addition to InCommon authentication.
 Many users have an OpenID account without even knowing it.
 For example, you can use your Google account for OpenID authentication.
 However, the certificates issued to OpenID users may be accepted by fewer cyberinfrastructure resource providers than those issued to InCommon users (see the Relying Parties page for details).

-Yes, see Portal Delegation for details.
+Yes, see OIDC for details.

 Where can I find technical and policy information about the CILogon Certification Authorities (CAs)?

 Technical and policy information about the CILogon CAs is published at http://ca.cilogon.org.